apache/hawq-docs/install/install-cli.md

     $ hawq scp -f hostfile hawq-site.xml slaves =:$GPHOME/etc/
     ```

-20. Finally, initialize and start the new Pivotal HDB cluster using the command:
+20. Finally, initialize and start the new HAWQ cluster using the command:

     ```
     $ hawq init cluster